siddhantpatni0407/spring-boot-microservices/README.md

 #   8. spring-boot-batch-fault-tolerance-service
    - Spring Boot app using Spring Batch with fault tolerance and Spring reactive for the batch processing.

+#   9. spring-boot-batch-file-upload-service
+   - Spring Boot app using Spring Batch with dynamic file upload and Spring reactive for the batch processing.